Are you thinking about living in Thailand permanently?

 Where to Apply

-You can apply at your local immigration office.
+You can apply at your local immigration office in person.

 However, please note that the immigration office in Bangkok has the most experience when it comes to the permanent residence permit.
 They have a specialized officer that can guide you through the process.